juliasilge/course-ML-tidymodels/chapters/chapter1.md

 <exercise id="9" title="Use the testing data">

 "But wait!" you say, because you have been paying attention. 🤔 "That is how these models perform on the *training* data, the data that we used to build these models in the first place."
+This is _not_ a good idea because when you evaluate on the same data you used to train a model, the performance you estimate is too optimistic.

-Let's evaluate how these simple models perform on the testing data.
+Let's evaluate how these simple models perform on the testing data instead.

 **Instructions**